cruncher/sparky/README.md

 The nuke option.
 Destroys the data bindings, removes nodes from the DOM and removes any event handlers.
 Also destroys any child sparkies.

+#### .render()

+A convenience function that forces all tags to update with current values.
+Sparky handles updates automatically so this should rarely be needed, but it can be useful in cases where unobserved data changes and you need to give Sparky a nudge.

 #### .scope(object)

 Swap the scope being used by this sparky for a new object.
 Sparky simply updates